daireto/sqlactive/docs/api/inspection-mixin.md

 def get_class_of_relation(relation_name: str) -> type[Self]
 ```

-> Gets the class of a relationship by its name.
+> Get the class of a relationship by its name.

 > **Parameters**